Bipolar Disorder and Foods to Avoid

 In addition to lowering caffeine, it's important to avoid high-fat meals with some bipolar medications.
-High-fat meals may delay the time it takes for some bipolar medications to take effect.
+High-fat meals may delay the time it takes for some bipolar medications to be absorbed into your system.
 Talk to your doctor about your medications and necessary dietary changes.

 If you take MAO inhibitors (a certain class of antidepressant that includes Emsam, Nardil, and Parnate), it's important to avoid tyramine-containing foods.
 These foods can cause severe hypertension in people taking MAO inhibitors.
 Some foods high in tyramine are:

 - Aged meats